 Article

-U.S. Department of the Treasury publishes outbound investment proposed rule
+U.S. Department of the treasury publishes outbound investment proposed rule

 On June 21, 2024, the U.S. Department of the Treasury (Treasury) issued a notice of proposed rulemaking (the Proposed Rule) to implement the Outbound Investment Security Program introduced pursuant to Executive Order 14105 (EO 14105).
 The Proposed Rule builds on the advance notice of proposed rulemaking (the ANPRM) published by Treasury last year.